SoftingIndustrial/datafeed-edge-connector/edgeconnector-siemens/README.md

 ![s7_overview](../documentation_pics/s7_300_overview.png)

-From the title bar of the connection overview table a new connection can be added and existing connections can either be edited or deleted.
+From the title bar of the connection overview table, a new connection can be added and existing connections can either be edited or deleted.

 - To add a new connection click the **Add Connection**